philippeauriach/philippeauriach/README.md

 - 🚴  And if there is still some time after all that, I like to take my bike on a ride.
 The longer the better!
 Find me on [Strava](https://www.strava.com/athletes/pauriach)

+- 💼 Would like to work with me ?
+Contact me through my [Malt profile](https://www.malt.fr/profile/philippeauriach)

 <!--
 **philippeauriach/philippeauriach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.